jimthoburn/slideshow/README.md

-slideshow
+Slideshow
 =========

-A simple slideshow, that could be converted into a movie.
+A simple slideshow, that could conceivably be converted into a movie.